License GuideSOC 17-2061

 Read more

-Practicing civil engineering without an active license violates state law everywhere.
-Those caught face civil fines and must forfeit any income earned through unlicensed work.
-Repeat offenses can result in criminal charges in certain states.
-The specific penalties vary by jurisdiction, so the consequences depend on where the violation occurs and the offender's history.
+Practicing civil engineering without an active license violates state law across all 50 states.
+Violators face civil fines and must forfeit income earned through unlicensed work.
+Repeat offenses can result in criminal charges in some states, including jail time.
+The specific penalties vary by state and the severity of the violation.

 Career Outlook